Powers of the operator $u(z)\frac{d}{dz}$ and their connection with some combinatorial numbers

-{\bf Abstract:} In this paper the operator $A = u(z)\frac{d}{dz}$ is considered, where $u$ is an arbitrary entire function.
-The expansion of $A^{k}$ ($k\geq1$) with the help of powers of differential operators is obtained, and it is shown that this expansion depends on special numbers.
-A connection between these numbers and known combinatorial numbers is given.
+{\bf Abstract:} In this paper the operator $A = u(z)\frac{d}{dz}$ is considered, where $u$ is an entire or meromorphic function in the complex plane.
+The expansion of $A^{k}$ ($k\geq1$) with the help of the powers of the differential operator $D=\frac{d}{dz}$ is obtained, and it is shown that this expansion depends on special numbers.
+Connections between these numbers and known combinatorial numbers are given.
+Some special cases of the operator $A$, corresponding to $u(z) = z$, $u(z) = e^{z}$, $u(z) = \frac{1}{z}$, are considered.